-This recipe cooks slowly and gets a deep, layered flavour.
+This recipe cooks slowly and gets a deep, layered flavor.
 You won’t miss the red meat at all.
 It also keeps well in the fridge.

-1. Put a big glug of olive oil in a big saucepan over a medium-low heat
+1. Put a big glug of olive oil in a big saucepan over medium-low heat

 3. Add the red pepper flakes and bashed up fennel seeds (Jamie Oliver makes a great spice basher, incidentally).

-4. Meanwhile, in a frying pan over a medium heat, add olive oil and the ground turkey and throw in the rosemary.
-Let the meat get a lovely deep brown and then add it to the big pan with the soffritto.
+4. Meanwhile, in a frying pan over medium heat, add olive oil and the ground turkey and throw in the rosemary.
+Let the meat get a lovely deep brown and then add it to the big pan with the sofrito.

-5. Season with pepper and fleur de sel (I like one mixed with Herbs de Provence) and stir well.
+5. Season with pepper and fleur de sel (I like one mixed with herbes de Provence) and stir well.

-6. Add the tomatoes and bring the sauce to the boil and then add the red wine (not something so cheap you wouldn’t drink it, a good wine makes a good sauce!).
+6. Add the tomatoes and bring the sauce to a boil, then add the red wine (not something so cheap you wouldn’t drink it—a good wine makes a good sauce!).

-Serve with rigatoni and freshly grated Reggiano Parmesan.
+8. Serve with rigatoni and freshly grated Parmigiano-Reggiano.

 *I read in Giorgio Locatelli’s cookbook that meat sears and browns when you fry it at room temperature, whereas it boils in its own juice when it’s cold.
 He is absolutely right (obviously): The turkey browns quickly and deeply, giving it lots of flavor.